Bicycle Accidents

 Austin Bicycle Accident Lawyer

 One minute, you are riding down the street with the sun and wind on your face.
 The next minute, you are in shock, dealing with the first effects of a collision with a motor vehicle.
-Unfortunately, your trouble may be just beginning.
+In 2021, there were 966 bicyclists killed in traffic accidents, according to the National Highway Traffic Safety Administration.
+Even collisions that don’t result in wrongful death can take a toll on the victim’s life.
+Everyday activities such as work and even cycling may not be as enjoyable as they were in the past.

 If you find yourself feeling overwhelmed by your bicycle accident, call the Austin bicycle accident lawyers with Byrd Davis Alden & Henrichson, LLP.
-We are the oldest personal injury law firm in Austin and have a proven track record of successfully serving accident victims and their families throughout Texas.
+Our Austin personal injury law firm has a proven track record of successfully serving accident victims and their families throughout Texas.
+We work with bicycle accident victims of all kinds, including families with children who were hit and injured in bike accidents.

 Types Of Bike Accident Compensation